zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### MakeAllPiecesWaterProof
 - Description: Makes it so all building pieces (walls, floors, etc) on the ship don't take rain damage.
 - Default Value: True

+## PrefabConfig

+### LandVehicle Max Tread Width
+- Description: Max width the treads can expand to.
+Lower values will let you make motor bikes.
+This affects all vehicles.
+This is just a default.
+Any vehicle can be configured directly via config menu.
+- Default Value: 8

+### LandVehicle Max Tread Length
+- Description: Max length the treads can expand to.
+This is just a default.
+Any vehicle can be configured directly via config menu.
+- Default Value: 20

 ## Vehicle Debugging